sonic-net/SONiC/doc/pbh/pbh-design.md

 On hash field create, `PbhOrch` will verify if the hash field already exists.
 Creating the hash field which is already
 exists will be treated as an update.
 Regular hash field add/remove will update the internal class structures
 and appropriate SAI objects will be created or deleted.

+PBH object modification concept allows to do a fine-grained field/value tuple management.
+For that purpose a PBH capabilities table will be introduced.
+Each PBH key will have it's own set of
+field capabilities defined in a State DB.

+PBH capabilities:
+1. ADD - field can be set to the redis hash in case it does not exist yet
+2. UPDATE - field can be set to the redis hash in case it already exists
+3. REMOVE - field can be deleted from the redis hash in case it does exist

+In general, PBH capabilities represent a mix of SAI interface/vendor restrictions.
+When special policy is not required, a generic SAI-based implementation will be used by OA.
+Platform/Vendor identification will be done via `platform` environment variable.

 **Skeleton code:**
 ```cpp